Homes for Sale in Hollywood, CA

 If you're a history buff or just love the motion picture industry, you'll have a blast finding hidden gems from Hollywood's past like old restaurants and bars where the stars of yesteryear would once mingle.
 Fans of historic architecture can walk the streets and take in residential and commercial masterworks.
 There are plenty of cultural gems here like Hollyhock House, which sits in Barnsdall Art Park.
 Several other iconic Frank Lloyd Wright houses are also nearby, including Storer House another showcase of his style.

-Hollywood is very walkable and if you want to get to another part of town, hopping aboard a bus or Metro’s Red Line is a cinch.
+Hollywood is compact and convenient.
+But, if you want to get to another part of town, hopping aboard a bus or Metro's Red Line is a cinch.
 But with a vast amount of music and theater venues in the area, you may never want to leave.
 Locals love the endless dining options and choosing from a wide array of cuisines.
-It’s also easy to maintain a healthy lifestyle with the flat running terrain, nearby hiking trails, and a plethora of fitness studios.

 If you love a sunny and moderate climate, you will love Hollywood.
 With approximately 288 sunny days per year and less than 20 inches of rain, Summer can get hot so find some shady retreats and maybe even a pool.

 Hollywood was originally inhabited by the Native American Tongva people and called "Cahug-Na" (Place of the Hills).
 Spanish settlers revised the name of the area to Cahuenga in the 1700s.
 And in the mid-1800s, the area was known as Hollywood.
 There are a few stories of how the town got its name, but the most straightforward version to believe is that it was named for the abundance of native Heteromeles arbutifolia (California Holly).